• Home

 12. Line Inside Cabinets

 To protect the bottom of your cabinets or shelves it is a good idea to line them.
 You can use the Under Sink Mat Liner for your sink cabinet.
-For inside the cabinets and open shelves use a Ribbed Shelf Liner to protect from grime and spills.

 You can see here the shelf, inside sides, and back are all lined in white vinyl.

-Before & After
+Before And After Kitchen

 This project was quite the transformation.
 I don’t think anyone thought the original cabinets could be restored to look this good.
 Just goes to show you what a little paint, sweat, hard work, and determination can accomplish.

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *